 In this article, we cover the plans Shopify offers and look at the differences in features for each.

 If you want to test drive Shopify, check out the free trial offer.
 You can begin creating your Shopify store free of charge, without selecting a plan.
 This allows you to get a feel for whether Shopify’s usability and feature set is the right fit for your business.
 When you’re ready to start selling products on Shopify, you’ll then need to commit to a plan.

 If you’re a new e-commerce business, the Basic plan will likely be a good fit for your budget.
 You can also use this plan if you occasionally have in-person sales (such as at a tradeshow or fair).

-Shopify’s Basic plan costs $39 per month, and it includes some important features that are standard across all plans, such as 24-7 support, unlimited product listings, and abandoned cart recovery.
+Shopify’s Basic plan costs $29 per month (annual billing), and it includes some important features that are standard across all plans, such as 24-7 support, unlimited product listings, and abandoned cart recovery.